How to Add Local Users in Windows 11

 Click I don't have this person's sign-in information, then select Add a user without a Microsoft account.

 Enter a username and password.
-Add a password hint to help you remember it later.
+You can add a password hint to help you remember it later.

 Click Next.
-The account is now ready to use.
+The account is now ready for you to use.

 Advanced Management: Command Line Methods

-You can use the net user command to create accounts quickly.
+You can use the command line to create accounts quickly.
 Open Command Prompt and type:

 net user username password /add

-Replace username and password with your desired credentials.
+Replace <username> and <password> with your desired username and password.
 To make this user an administrator, use:

 net localgroup administrators username /add

-To remove a user, go to Settings > Accounts > Other users.
-Select the user and click Remove.
-Warning: This will delete all files in that user’s folder.
+To remove a user, navigate to Settings > Accounts > Other users.
+Select the user you want to remove and click Remove.
+Warning: This action deletes all files within that user’s folder.
 Back up important data first.

 Summary